Hofls/devops/containers/kubernetes/kubernetes/kubernetes.md

     * `livenessProbe:` K8s kills pod on failure.
 Success means app is alive/running
     * `readinessProbe:` K8s doesnt send traffic to a pod on failure.
 Success means app is ready to serve
     * `startupProbe:` K8s kills pod on failure.
 All other probes are disabled until it succeeds.
 Success means app have started
+* `ephemeral-storage:` - logs that go to stdout and stderr, any files created by container, emptyDir volumes you mount